OriginProtocol/security/templates/Contract-Code-Review.md

 #### Proxy

 - [ ] No storage variable initialized at definition when contract used as a proxy implementation.
+- [ ] Any added storage slots are after existing slots.
+- [ ] Any added inheritance does not affect storage slots for upgradable contracts.

 #### Events
 - [ ] All state changing functions emit events